colinrozzi/fs-mcp-server/SPECIFICATION.md

 ## Implementation Details

 1. **Path Handling**
+   - All paths must be specified as full absolute paths
    - All paths are validated against the server's allowed directories
    - Symlinks are resolved to their canonical paths
    - Paths are normalized to handle different separators
-   - Relative paths are resolved against the closest allowed directory

 2. **File Size Limits**
    - Large file reads are chunked